Lay Trustee and Chair of the Trustee Board

 Sarah undertook her undergraduate medical studies in Sydney, Australia (UNSW) before completing her PhD (University of Sydney).
 She moved to Germany where she did her Pathology training, and worked as a Consultant pathologist in the Charité University Hospital Benjamin Franklin in Berlin.
 In 2005, Sarah moved to the UK with her husband (Ophthalmologist) and three children.
 Outside work, she enjoys sports, music and photography.

-Dr Angharad Davies
+Professor Angharad Davies

 Vice President, Learning